SAP-archive/cloud-s4-sdk-pipeline/configuration.md

 #### sourceClearScan
 Configure [SourceClear](https://www.sourceclear.com/) scans.

+**Note:** Please note that the SourceClear stage of this pipeline is not actively maintained anymore.
+In case of issues, feel free to contribute to this project by opening a pull request.

 | Property | Mandatory | Default Value | Description |
 | --- | --- | --- | --- |
 | `credentialsId` | X | | Jenkins credentials id for the SourceClear API token.
 See [SourceClear docs for details](https://www.sourceclear.com/docs/jenkins-script/). |